ArgentiApparatus/aa_vector_math.dart/README.md

 This Dart library was inspired by and derived from John McCutchan's / Google's [vector_math.dart](https://github.com/google/vector_math.dart) library.

-Vector, vector lists, matrix and quaternion classes were drawn directly from vector_math.dart.
+Vector, vector lists, matrix and quaternion classes were drawn directly from vector&#95;math.dart.
 Class APIs have been heavily reworked in an effort to adhere more closely to up-to-date Dart practices (see [Effective Dart](https://www.dartlang.org/effective-dart/)), and also as an excercise in API design for the author.
-Method implementations (i.e., the hard parts :)) are largely unchanged from those found in vector_math.dart;
+Method implementations (i.e., the hard parts :)) are largely unchanged from those found in vector&#95;math.dart;